No Bake Cherry Cream Cheese Pie

 Anyway, back to the pie.
 I know I just posted Cherry Pie for 4th of July, but I hope you guys aren’t all cherry’d out.
 Although they both have cherries and are both pies, I feel like they are in different categories.
 I mean, this is a no bake.
 It’s brainless.
 The other pie requires a little more finesse, what with the stars and stripes and all.

 And it is so darn good.
+Some might consider this as a cherry cheesecake recipe.
 It has almost all the same ingredients as my No Bake Cheesecake Parfait Bar, which is a super fun dessert to serve at parties, especially if you are feeling lazy.
 It’s basically a deconstructed version of this pie.
-Can’t go wrong with that!
+Whether you call it a cream cheese pie or a no bake cheesecake, you can’t go wrong with that!

 One year ago: Raspberry Buttermilk Cake (And It’s A…)